How to Write the Stanford University Essays 2019-2020

 The specific moment you choose isn’t extremely relevant, but again remember that if you pick something obscure, it might not qualify as a “historical moment” and may need more than 50 words to describe and add a brief explanation.
 Here’s an example of incorporating a potential major interest in engineering while going for something out of the box:

-You don’t need to directly connect it to a personal reason or specific explanation like this example did, but noting why you picked this moment allows your response to make more sense and ultimately feel more memorable.
+You don’t need to directly connect it to a personal reason or specific explanation like these examples did, but noting why you picked this moment allows your response to ultimately feel more memorable.

-The five-words prompt tends to consume a large amount of time and cause consternation because it feels too simple, but try not to overanalyze again here.
+The five words prompt tends to consume a large amount of time and cause consternation because it feels too simple, but try not to overanalyze again here.
 If you want to create some sort of hidden code (Bold, Retentive, Authentic, Vigilant, Energetic), alliteration (clever, charismatic, confident, committed, caring), or sentence (tolerance still trumps all hate) from them, feel free to use some creativity here (maybe just don’t use the word creativity).
 Avoid stacking similar or simplistic words and consider asking parents or friends if you feel genuinely stuck on coming up with these.
+Also, Stanford lowered the prompt’s word count from 50 down to 5-10 words for the first time this year, and it’s recommended that you stick with including just the five they are asking for (no need to number them, add reasons, include extra words, etc.)

-This year’s media prompt changed slightly.
-In the past, two prompts were given that read: “Name your favorite books, authors, films, and/or artists” and “What newspapers, magazines, and/or websites do you enjoy?”
-This revised prompt feels more open-ended in the sense that no specific types of material were referenced.
+This prompt has changed slightly in the past few years.
+Previously, two prompts were given that read: “Name your favorite books, authors, films, and/or artists” and “What newspapers, magazines, and/or websites do you enjoy?”
+This revised and combined version feels more open-ended in the sense that no specific types of material were referenced.
 Again, you have the option of listing for all 50 words or picking a few and elaborating.
 However, you might want to avoid writing an extremely advanced work of literature or erudite publication down as your “favorite” (unless it really is the case!).
 If possible, try to strike a balance between things that are pure enjoyment and things that are educational.

 Going for listing on this prompt could look something like this: